alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 Can we combine these two Git workflows to create a new one with all their advantages? (not GerritHub)

 Inspired by Gerrit workflow, we created a centralized git workflow based on CGit (instead of JGit) with a minor changed git-core and several APIs.
-We implemented it in Alibaba's internal source code platform, and we call the workflow as "AGit-Flow".
+We call the workflow as “AGit-Flow”, and implemented it in Alibaba's internal source code platform.
 With the help of "AGit-Flow", it's unnecessary to fork a repository or create many feature branches inside a repository.
 Users can use `git push` command to create code review (pull request) directly.

 {{< figure src="/images/agit-flow/agit-flow-overview-en.png" width="750" caption="Fig: AGit-Flow relationship with GitHub and Gerrit" >}}

 In Alibaba, we like pull requests, we like to create or update code reviews directly from the command line, and we like CGit.
-We don't like the commit-msg hook to mangle our commits, and we don't want to have multiple code platforms, each of which hosts part of our repositories.
+We don't like the commit-msg hook to mangle our commits, and we are not willing to have multiple code platforms (each of which hosts part of our repositories).

 We developed a command-line tool named "git-repo", so we do not need to type long and complicated `git push` command. "git-repo" can be used for Gerrit, AGit-Flow and AGit-Flow alike workflows.